jasonmimick/simple-mongodb-private-cloud/mdb-k8s-handbook.md

 purposes, and ideally suited for your first foray into learning about running MongoDB and Kubernetes together.

-For both getting started options, we'll also use MongoDB Cloud Manager to make things faster.
+For both getting started options, we'll use MongoDB Cloud Manager.
 See Containerizing MongoDB Ops Manager for information on running Ops Manager within your Kubernetes cluster.
 Apart from needing to first instal MongoDB Ops Manager, the steps are identical.

 #### Download & Install Prerequisites